Top of Mind Selected for HousingWire’s 2021 Tech100 List of Most Innovative Companies in Mortgage TechnologyMar 03, 2021

 Sending automated messages on important occasions like birthdays and anniversaries goes a long way to endear you to your customers.
 For your realtors and partners, an email reminding them of how together, you closed a major loan and how incredible they were throughout the process, could propel you into becoming their favorite.

 The best mortgage CRM also provides closing gifts that you can personalize for your clients.
 Closing gifts, such as cutting boards, serve as constant reminders of the awesome service you provided, keeping you top of mind with past borrowers.

 You would build strong bonds, which would, in turn, affect the frequency with which your customers return to use your service.

-After considering the general qualities of a CRM software, it is time to get down to the specifics.
-Because what good is a system that is highly rated, but won’t be the right fit for your business?
-With that in mind, here are a few things you should consider before you decide the best mortgage CRM software for you
+After considering the general qualities of CRM software, it is time to get down to the specifics.
+Because what good is a system that is highly rated but won’t be the right fit for your business?
+With that in mind, here are a few things you should consider before you decide on the best mortgage CRM software for you:

-- Understand that when you are shopping for a CRM, it is for the long run.
-So, endeavor to get yourself a mortgage CRM that is flexible and can scale up or down, depending on how business is going.
+Understand that when you are shopping for a CRM, it is for the long run.
+So, endeavor to get yourself a flexible mortgage CRM that can scale up or down, depending on how business is going.
 Of course, you may want to try out Surefire; it has the best possible scalability.

 Surefire mortgage CRM has unique offerings that set us apart from most other CRM’s out there.
 Our mortgage marketing plans include mortgage social media marketing, mortgage landing pages, and mortgage marketing flyers, among others.

 A great mortgage CRM helps you keep in touch with your clients, leads and business partners.
 It has the necessary specialized features for compliance and regulations that affect the mortgage industry.
 Surefire CRM has smart marketing automation and the tools mortgage professionals need to stay compliant.